 You can’t miss St John’s Point Lighthouse in gorgeous County Down.
 Its strikingly tall tower is marked with vibrant bands of yellow and black.
-(The colours which distinguish it from other lighthouses are known as its daymark).
+These vivid colours, which distinguish it from other lighthouses, are known as its daymark.

 You can now live the life of a lightkeeper in this remote and beautiful spot.
-Enjoy very comfortable and characterful self-catering accommodation in either of the two lightkeepers’ cottages managed by Irish Landmark Trust.
+Enjoy very comfortable and characterful self-catering accommodation in either of the two lightkeepers’ cottages, Ketch and Sloop, managed by Irish Landmark Trust.

-St John’s Point is the perfect place for a quick visit or time out to refresh and revive.
-It’s also a great base for walking, discovering the likes of Strangford Lough, an area of outstanding natural beauty, the Titanic Museum in Belfast or the early Christian church in nearby Killough.
+St John’s Point is the perfect place for a quick visit or a proper refreshing time out.
+It’s also a great base for walking, discovering the likes of Strangford Lough, an area of outstanding natural beauty, the Titanic Museum and 130-year-old Great Light in Belfast, or the early Christian church in nearby Killough.

 A quick history